-- 6.9.
+- 7.9.
 Although the total quantum of DSG is calculated by a national formula that indicates the amount of funding that will be received, it remains a local decision as to how each block of funding is allocated.
-The Education Board (covering School Forum matters) met on the 12 December 2023 to determine and agree the principal decisions for the allocation of the 2024/25 individual school block allocations, de-delegated services and central block services and this paper is shown in Appendix 9.
-Although within Mainstream Schools the minimum amounts per pupil are now a mandatory requirement, the Board confirmed its approval for the remaining mainstream school allocations to continue with the implementation of the national funding formula locally. - 6.10.
-The Education Board will be meeting on the 23 January 2024 where the final and actual Individual School block funding allocations for 2024/25 will be presented based on the principal decisions made by the Education Board at its meeting on the 12 December 2023.
-And as stated in paragraph 6.6, the January 2024 Education Board meeting will also cover and contain the recommended proposals for the 2024/25 DSG Early Years funding rates.
+The Education Board (covering School Forum matters) met on the 12 December 2023 to determine and agree the principal decisions for the allocation of the 2024/25 individual school block allocations, de-delegated services and central block services.
+Although within Mainstream Schools the minimum amounts per pupil are now a mandatory requirement, the Board confirmed its approval for the remaining mainstream school allocations to continue with the implementation of the national funding formula locally. - 7.10.
+The final 2024/25 Individual School Block allocation were noted and shared with the Education Board on the 23 January 2024 (Appendix 9A), alongside the final funding allocations for de-delegated services and central block.
+The Education Board on the 23 January 2024 also approved the recommended approach for the distribution of the 2024/25 Early Years funding (Appendix 9B), which is a major expansion following the Government's Spring 2023 budget now including both the new "9 month to 2 year old" and "2 year old" child care funding entitlements for eligible working parents.